2003 South Dakota tornado outbreak

 The 2003 South Dakota tornado outbreak, known locally as "Tornado Tuesday", was a tornado outbreak that occurred in the southeastern and east central part of South Dakota in the United States on June 24, 2003.
 At the time, this outbreak tied a United States record for the most tornado touchdowns in a single day for one state, with 67.
 The event was part of a larger outbreak that produced 125 tornadoes.
-However this record was surpassed by a tornado outbreak in Kansas on May 23, 2008 when 73 tornadoes hit the state, including two that started in Oklahoma.
-It was also the largest tornado outbreak ever recorded in the astronomical summer period that was not related to a tropical cyclone.